RedPro0701/QuirkQuack/README.md

 - The Ducky Script language for keyboard emulation.
 - Digispark for the libraries and inspiration.

+## Disclaimer

+By purchasing and using this rubber ducky, you acknowledge and agree to the following terms and conditions:

+Assumption of Risk: The use of this rubber ducky involves certain inherent risks.
+You understand and accept that any damage or harm that may result from the use of this product is entirely your responsibility.
+We are not responsible for any accidents, injuries, or property damage that may occur.

+Proper Use: This rubber ducky is intended for recreational purposes only and should be used in a safe and responsible manner.
+Misuse of this product may lead to unwanted consequences, and you are solely responsible for any such actions.

+Supervision: If this rubber ducky is intended for use by children or individuals who require supervision, it is your responsibility to ensure proper supervision at all times.
+We do not assume any liability for unsupervised use or any related incidents.

+Maintenance and Inspection: Regularly inspect and maintain your rubber ducky to ensure it is in safe and working condition.
+Any defects or damage should be addressed promptly to avoid potential risks.

+Limitation of Liability: To the fullest extent permitted by law, we disclaim any and all liability for any direct, indirect, incidental, consequential, or punitive damages arising from the use of this rubber ducky.
+This includes but is not limited to damage to personal property, bodily injury, or any other losses or harm.

+Compliance with Local Laws: It is your responsibility to ensure that the use of this rubber ducky complies with all applicable local, state, and federal laws and regulations.
+We are not liable for any legal consequences resulting from non-compliance.

+Modification: Any modifications or alterations made to this rubber ducky may compromise its safety and void any warranties or guarantees.
+We are not responsible for any consequences resulting from unauthorized modifications.

+By using this rubber ducky, you acknowledge that you have read, understood, and accepted this disclaimer in its entirety.
+You agree to release us from any liability for any damages, injuries, or losses that may occur during the use of this product.
+If you do not agree with these terms, please refrain from using this rubber ducky.

 ---

 Happy hacking with your QuirkQuack device!
 If you encounter any issues or have ideas for improvements, feel free to open an issue or contribute to the project.